ann-wangui/PASSWORDLOCKER/README.md

 Shortcode - ex will allow you to exit the application.
 ## Known Bugs
  There are no known bags
+## Support and Contact DetailS
+Feel free to call me or email me with respective contacts detail:

++254743715669
+wanguia822@gmail.com

 # License